TheNameisSea/Molecular_Descriptor/README.md

 # Molecular_Descriptor
 A data science app made in Python.
-Usage: Calculate the molecular descriptor and predict the molecular structure of the molecule from it formula (written in the SMILES format)
+Usage: Calculate the molecular descriptor and predict the molecular structure of the molecule from its formula (written in the SMILES format)

 Library:
 * Streamlit: GUI